-- (a) Project approval is granted upon review and approval of a Preliminary Site Plan for the project by the Planning Commission if rezoning or platting of new lots is required; if no requirement for rezoning or platting of new lots, project approval is granted administratively. - (b) A Land Disturbance Permit, when required, is issued by the Community Development Department based on review and approval by all affected departments and agencies of development plans for construction of the project. - (c) A Building Permit is issued by the Community Development Department based on review and approval of architectural plans.
-Buildings falling under the authority of the State Fire Marshal shall be approved by the State Fire Marshal prior to issuance of the building permit. - (d) Driveway and sign permits are issued by the appropriate departments. - (e) Receipt by the Public Works Director (for streets and drainage) and the Water Department Director (for water and sewer) of accurate surveys of the as-built condition of all public improvements is required in order to authorize issuance of a Certificate of Occupancy. - (f) Occupancy of the building is authorized by the Community Development Director or designee based on final inspection and issuance of a Certificate of Occupancy.
+- (a) Project approval is granted upon review and approval of a Preliminary Site Plan for the project by the Planning Commission. - (b) A Land Disturbance Permit, when required, is issued by the Community Development Department based on review and approval by all affected departments and agencies of development plans for construction of the project. - (c) A Building Permit is issued by the Community Development Department based on review and approval of architectural plans.
+Buildings falling under the authority of the State Fire Marshal shall be approved by the State Fire Marshal prior to issuance of the building permit. - (d) Driveway and sign permits are issued by the appropriate departments. - (e) Receipt by the Public Works Director (for streets and drainage) and the Water Department Director (for water and sewer) of accurate surveys of the as-built condition of all public improvements is required in order to authorize issuance of a Certificate of Occupancy.

+(f) Occupancy of the building is authorized by the Community Development Director or designee based on final inspection and issuance of a Certificate of Occupancy.